arekmano/docs-v2/content/influxdb/cloud-dedicated/write-data/use-telegraf/configure/manual-config.md

 ---
-title: Manually configure Telegraf
+title: Configure Telegraf for InfluxDB
-seotitle: Manually configure Telegraf for InfluxDB
+seotitle: Configure Telegraf to write to InfluxDB
 description: >
+  Telegraf is a plugin-based agent with plugins that are enabled and configured in your Telegraf configuration file (`telegraf.conf`).
   Update existing or create new Telegraf configurations to use the `influxdb_v2` output plugin to write to InfluxDB.
   Start Telegraf using the custom configuration.
 menu:
   influxdb_cloud_dedicated:
-    name: Manually
+    name: Configure Telegraf
-    parent: Configure Telegraf
+    parent: Use Telegraf
-weight: 202
+weight: 101
 influxdb/cloud-dedicated/tags: [telegraf]
 related:
   - /{{< latest "telegraf" >}}/plugins/
 alt_engine: /influxdb/cloud/write-data/no-code/use-telegraf/manual-config/
+aliases:
+  - /influxdb/cloud-dedicated/write-data/use-telegraf/manual-config/
 ---

 Use the Telegraf `influxdb_v2` output plugin to collect and write metrics into an InfluxDB {{< current-version >}} database.
-This article describes how to enable the `influxdb_v2` output plugin in new and existing Telegraf configurations, then start Telegraf using the custom configuration file.
+Learn how to enable the `influxdb_v2` output plugin in new and existing Telegraf configurations, and then start Telegraf using the custom configuration file.

-{{< youtube qFS2zANwIrc >}}

 {{% note %}}
 _View the [requirements](/influxdb/cloud-dedicated/write-data/use-telegraf#requirements)